Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 One caution: Curcumin can bind to iron and decrease its availability, so people with low iron status or anemia should check with their health care providers before taking any turmeric or curcumin product.

-Zinc is essential for immune cell function, and even mild deficiencies can suppress immune function.
+Zinc is a well-known immune health supplement — even mild deficiencies can suppress immune function.
 A review of studies examining vitamins and minerals for colds and flu treatment showed that 70 mg of zinc per day alleviated cough, sore throat, and fever if taken with 24 hours of the onset of symptoms.
 Zinc lozenges that also include elderberry can ease and shorten the duration of cold and flu symptoms.
 One warning: because excessive zinc can depress the immune system, the daily recommended dose of 70 mg should not be exceeded.

 Related: 7 Benefits of Zinc